plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

 Another interesting component is [Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/3/index.html) which can be used for monitoring, alerting and inspection of the Patroni cluster and brings its own [dashboard](https://docs.percona.com/percona-monitoring-and-management/3/reference/dashboards/dashboard-postgresql-patroni-details.html?h=patroni) for it.

-And Patroni itself has a lot more to offer.
-Using [wal-g](https://wal-g.readthedocs.io/) Patroni can save backup directly to S3, for example.
+And patroni itself has a lot more to offer.
+Using [wal-g](https://wal-g.readthedocs.io/) patroni can save backup directly to S3, for example.
 Or be used to set up [multi-node citus clusters](https://patroni.readthedocs.io/en/latest/citus.html)  using the [citus extension](https://docs.citusdata.com/en/stable/installation/multi_node.html).
 It is worth in any case to go through the [patroni documentation](https://patroni.readthedocs.io/en/latest/index.html) to see all its features.